w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

 **Presentational**: - Remember students of the components that make the web possible and explain how accessibility relates with each of them.
-**Conversational**: make the students participate on the discussion.
-Encourage them to think about some of the components they use in a daily basis and to explain how they think accessibility is (or could be) incorporated to this components.
+**Conversational**: encourage students to participate on the discussion.
+Encourage them to think about some of the components they use on a daily basis and to explain how they think accessibility is (or could be) incorporated to this components.

 ##### Suggested activities